jaywcjlove/iconed/README.md

 ![Iconed 4](./assets/screenshots-4.png)

-Create and personalize icons from images, supporting macOS/iOS icon generation, folder icon creation, and setting.
+Easily create and personalize icons from images, supporting macOS and iOS icon generation, folder icon creation and setting, and providing icon format conversion features.

-- **Folder Icons**: Quickly customize and set your folder icons.
+- **Folder Icons**: Quickly customize and set your folder icons with simple operations, making your folders more personalized and unique.
-- **App Icons**: Supports all operating systems, helping you import any image and convert it into a complete, usable app icon.
-Compatible with various icon formats required by Apple platforms (iOS and macOS).
+- **App Icons**: Compatible with all operating systems, supporting the import of any image and converting it into a complete, usable app icon.
+Specifically tailored for Apple platforms (iOS and macOS), supporting various required icon formats to meet different application scenarios.
-- **Icon Format Conversion**: Easily convert icons to other formats to meet the needs of different platforms.
+- **Icon Format Conversion**: Easily convert icons to other formats, supporting common icon formats such as PNG, JPEG, TIFF, etc., making it convenient to switch between different platforms.

-This tool helps you create any type of icon for your application, converting images into the required 1x, 2x (retina), and 3x formats, and generating corresponding image sets.
+This tool helps you create any type of icon for your application, automatically converting it to the required 1x, 2x (retina), and 3x formats, and generating a complete image set to ensure perfect display on all devices and resolutions.